Women's Crusade: The Crusade in South Charleston, Ohio

-Women marched throughout the street in the cold winter checking to make sure that no sells were made in the saloons.
+Women marched throughout the street in the cold winter checking to make sure that no sales were made in the saloons.
 They had routines of prayers and business meetings throughout their long days on the move.
-Distinct lines of marching were created on the streets to perform hymns outside of the saloons, also many of the marchers had prepared pledges for the saloonkeepers.
+The women formed distinct lines, marching on the streets to perform hymns outside of the saloons.
+Many of the marchers also prepared pledges for the saloonkeepers.

 The Crusade in Berea, Ohio

-Women organized into a women's league and they wrote their own constitution, concerning their views on alcohol.
+Women organized into a women's league and they wrote their own constitution concerning their views on alcohol.
 One prominent stop in their march was the saloon of Thomas Chope.
-They were able to get into his saloon and they conducted a prayer in the middle of his saloon.
+They were able to get into his saloon and conducted a prayer in the middle of his saloon.
 These prayers became known as "pray-ins".
 One challenge that the women faced was the refusal of some saloonkeepers to open their saloons to them.
-One case is where saloonkeeper, Martin Cummins, locked his saloon's doors, so the women were unable to enter.
+In one case, saloonkeeper Martin Cummins locked his saloon's doors, so the women were unable to enter.
 In cases like this, the women prayed outside the saloons to send their message about alcohol.

+Notable people

+A few of the people in Ohio and other states who were part of the Crusade: